Taro Island

-Taro Island is a small island in Solomon Islands with 507 inhabitants.
-It is the capital of Choiseul Province and is located in Choiseul Bay off the northwest coast.
-This island, which is 2 m above sea level, is threatened by rising sea levels.
+Taro Island is a small island in Solomon Islands with 1,053 inhabitants as of 2019.
+It is the capital of Choiseul Province and is located in Choiseul Bay off the northwest coast of Choiseul Island.
+The island, which averages 2 m above sea level, is threatened by rising sea levels.

 History

 In 1994, work on a new town, Choiseul Bay Town, was started, but it has received little support from the government of the Solomon Islands.
 The Sui River flows through the area, which is a swampy forest with mangroves.
 The land the project sits on can accommodate around 5,000 people.

 A tsunami created by the 2007 Solomon Islands earthquake hit the island, but no one was killed.
 Islanders found shelter on the area where Choiseul Bay Town is meant to be built.

 Geography

 Taro Island is 100 acres in size.
 The island is less than 2 m above sea level.
 Only 5% of the island, two hectares, is higher than 3 metres above sea level.
 Rising sea levels threaten to submerge the island.

 In 2016, John A. Church, Colin Woodroffe, and other Australian researchers from CSIRO predicted that Taro Island would become the first provincial capital globally to relocate residents and services due to the threat of sea level rise.